A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Related work

-\citeauthor{Muller2019} \cite{Muller2019} developed a dataset consisting of statements in organisations' privacy policies.
-Those statements were annotated with only five privacy requirements extracted from GDPR.
-This dataset assisted the development of automated tools for checking GDPR compliance of an organisation's privacy policies. \citeauthor{Torre} \cite{Torre} proposed a different approach to check if an organisation's privacy policies comply with GDPR.
-They first developed a conceptual model using hypothesis coding to specify metadata types that exist in the statements of selected GDPR articles.
-They created the dependencies between the metadata types to ensure the proper completeness checking.
-They then employed Natural Language Processing and Machine Learning techniques to automatically classify the information content in GDPR privacy policies and determine the extend to which the content satisfies a certain completeness criteria.
-However, their conceptual model is still too broad for software engineers to identify what requirements and specific actions to be considered when developing privacy-aware systems.
+The following work discusses privacy requirements extraction from regulations for compliance checking in software systems. \citeauthor{Torre} \cite{Torre} developed a conceptual model using hypothesis coding to specify metadata types that exist in the statements of selected GDPR articles and created dependencies between those metadata types to ensure the proper completeness checking.
+They also employed Natural Language Processing (NLP) and Machine Learning (ML) techniques to automatically extract and classify the metadata in privacy policies from the fund domain. \citeauthor{Ghanavati2009} \cite{Ghanavati2009} developed a framework to analyse to what degree the organisation complies with laws.
+The study adopted a Goal-oriented Requirements Language (GRL) to model and analyse the relationship between organisational and legal requirements, and identify which organisational goals satisfy requirements in the law.
+This method was evaluated on Ontario's Personal Health Information Protection Act (PHIPA) only.

-\citeauthor{Ayala-Rivera2018} \cite{Ayala-Rivera2018} proposed an approach to map GDPR data protection obligations with privacy controls derived from ISO/IEC standards.
-Those links help elicit the solution requirements that should be implemented in an software application.
-However, their study focused and validated on only two articles in GDPR (i.e. Article 5 and 25). \citeauthor{Torre2019} \cite{Torre2019} explored the use of models to assist GDPR compliance checking.
-They developed a UML class diagram representation of GDPR.
-This UML model is enriched with invariants expressed in the Object Constraint Language to captures GDPR rules.

-Several work have investigated consistency and completeness verification for privacy policies. \citeauthor{Breaux2014a} \cite{Breaux2014a} translated a small subset of commonly found privacy requirements into description logic (a formal knowledge representation language).
-This enables the use of formal tools to detect conflicting privacy requirements within a policy. \citeauthor{Bhatia2019} \cite{Bhatia2019} proposed to represent data practice descriptions as semantic frames to identify incompleteness in privacy policies in organisations.
-They analysed 15 policies and identified 17 semantic roles associated with four categories of data action (collection, retention, usage and transfer) to express the incompleteness in data action context.
-Compared to our study, the settings of developing semantic roles are similar to the process we used to extract privacy requirements from the statements in GDPR and ISO/IEC 29100.
-We can extend the use of semantic roles to categorise the scenarios of actions stated in GDPR and ISO/IEC 29100.